Trapigtrogen/Drawpp/drawpp_guide.md

 Application app(500,500,"Drawpp application");
 ```

 <br>Now all that's left is to start the application.
 This can be done with the member function ***run***.
-It will take as parameters, the loop function we created earlier, and some optional parameters which aren't relevant right now.
+It will take as parameters, the loop function we created earlier, and some optional parameters which we'll look at in the next section.
 The ***run*** function will also return an error code, so we can use that as the return value from main.<br>

 ```cpp